nodewee/mixin-sdk-python/CONTRIBUTING.md

 3. Formatting code `isort .;black -l 88 -t py39 -t py310 .`

+4. Update CHANGELOG.md (If need be)

-4. Bump the version number([semantic versioning](https://semver.org/)), and update the changelog.
+5. Bump the version number([semantic versioning](https://semver.org/)), and update the changelog.

     Use `bumpversion major|minor|patch`

-5. Push your code to the repository.
+6. Push your code to the repository.

     Use `git push origin main --tags` to push your code to the repository.